-86% of project leaders reported that their CFI-funded infrastructure was used to maximum capacity.
-Overall, 17,788 researchers (excluding students, postdoctoral fellows and technical and professional personnel) advanced their research using CFI-funded infrastructure.
+85% of researchers leading CFI-funded projects reported that their CFI-funded infrastructure was used to maximum capacity.
+Overall, 21,224 researchers (excluding students, postdoctoral fellows and technical and professional personnel) advanced their research using CFI-funded infrastructure.

 The majority of international infrastructure users were from the United States, France, Germany, the United Kingdom and China.